Addressing PFAS in Groundwater

 In 2010, Minnesota’s attorney general sued 3M for accountability and funding to address the PFAS issues.
 On Feb.
 20, 2018, the State of Minnesota settled a lawsuit against 3M in return for a settlement of $850 million.
 The City of Woodbury continues to advocate for allocation of this funding along with seeking other funding sources.

-With nine of the city’s 19 wells contaminated with PFAS levels exceeding the health risk standards, the City of Woodbury has been working with state agencies to fund both short-term and long-term drinking water system improvements.
+With most of the city’s 20 wells contaminated with PFAS levels exceeding the health risk standards, the City of Woodbury has been working with state agencies to fund both short-term and long-term drinking water system improvements.

 Immediate Treatment of PFAS

 The city designed, built, and is operating a temporary Water Treatment Facility to address current PFAS regulatory standards and to help bridge the water production gap until the new, permanent water treatment plant is designed and constructed over the next three to four years.
+In addition, three interim well treatment buildings are being constructed to treat water on-site at three production wells.
 Learn more about the temporary and permanent solutions on the Water Treatment page.

 The water delivered to customers continues to meet all state water quality standards and guidelines for PFAS.